 How will I be taught, and will there be any work outside the class?

 The course is will involve interactive lecture, discussion and questions and answer.

 Are there any other costs?
 Is there anything I need to bring?

-There are no additional costs but bring along a hand lens/magnifying glass if you have one.
-Also it would be useful to have a Mineral, Rock and Fossil I.D. book.
-There are several suitable ones published by Collins, Hamlyn and Dorling Kindersley.
+There are no additional costs but it would be useful to have a Mineral, Rock and Fossil I.D. book.
+Several suitable ones are published by Collins, Hamlyn and Dorling Kindersley.

 When I've finished, what course can I do next?